industrial-edge/jenkins-cicd/README.md

 - Installed Industrial Edge Management
 - Installed system configurators
 - Installed system applications
-- Development VM with docker installed
+- VM (will be used for Jenkins) with docker and docker-compose installed
-- Developmennt VM has connection to IEM
+- VM has connection to IEM

 ### Used components